Here’s a step-by-step guide for making presentations in English. You’ll find the phrases you need for each step of your presentation.

-After you give your opening statement, you should give a brief overview of your presentation.
-This includes what your presentation is about, how long you will take and how you are going to handle questions.
+After you give your opening statement, give a brief overview of your presentation.
+Say what your presentation is about, how long you will take and how you are going to handle questions.

 For example, a presentation to sales staff could start like this:

 “As you all know, this company is losing its market share.
 But we are being asked to increase sales by 20 – 25%.
 How can we possibly increase sales in a shrinking market?”

 “Today I am going to talk to you about how we can do this.
 My presentation will be in three parts.
 Firstly I am going to look at the market and the background.
 Then I am going to talk to you about our new products and how they fit in.
 Finally, I’m going to examine some selling strategies that will help us increase our sales by 20%.
 The presentation will probably take around 20 minutes.
 There will be time for questions at the end of my talk.”